Galois closures and elementary components of Hilbert schemes of points: Socle Elements of the Galois closure

-For the remainder of this section, we freely use the notation and terminology from \cite[Section 12.2]{bhargava-satriano} and \cite[Chapter 2]{sagan}.
-We write partitions of $n$ as $\mu=(\mu_1,\dots,\mu_\ell)$ with $\mu_1\geq\mu_2\geq \dotsb \geq\mu_\ell>0$ and $\sum_i\mu_i=n$.
+For the remainder of this section, we assume $m=n-1$ and freely use the notation and terminology from \cite[Section 12.2]{bhargava-satriano} and \cite[Chapter 2]{sagan}.
+We write $G(A)$ in place of $G^{(n)}(A_{n-1})$ and write partitions of $n$ as $\mu=(\mu_1,\dots,\mu_\ell)$ with $\mu_1\geq\mu_2\geq \dotsb \geq\mu_\ell>0$ and $\sum_i\mu_i=n$.
 To each such $\mu$, there is an associated $S_n$-representation $M_\mu$ with basis given by tabloids of shape $\mu$, see e.g., \cite[Definition 2.1.5]{sagan}.
 We conflate $\mu$ with its Ferrers diagram, see \cite[Definition 2.1.1]{sagan}.
 We label the boxes of $\mu$ from left-to-right and top-down, e.g.~the $\mu_1$th box is the last box on the first row of $\mu$, and the $(\mu_1+1)$th box is the first box on the second row of $\mu$.
 Let $\{t_\mu\}$ denote the standard generator of $M_\mu$, i.e.~it is the row-equivalence class of the tableau $t_{\mu}$ of shape $\mu$ whose $i$th box has label $i$, i.e.\ $t_{\mu}(i)=i$.

 We recall how the copies of $V_\mu\subset G(A)_d$ are constructed.
 Let $\lambda$ be the partition associated to $d$ and let $T$ be a (generalized) tableau of shape $\mu$ and content $\lambda$; this necessarily implies $\mu\vartriangleright\lambda$.
 Then there is a morphism $\theta_T\colon M_\mu\to M_\lambda$, see \cite[Definition 2.9.3]{sagan}.
 As shown in the proof of \cite[Proposition 33]{bhargava-satriano} and the surrounding discussion, $G(A)_d=M_a/I_a\cong M_\lambda/I_\lambda$, where $a = (n-\sum_i d_i, d_1,\dotsc,d_{n-1})$ is the \emph{ordered partition associated to $d$} and the isomorphism is induced by a permutation $\sigma\in S_n$ satisfying $\sigma(a)=(a_{\sigma^{-1}(1)},a_{\sigma^{-1}(2)},\dotsc,a_{\sigma^{-1}(n)}) =\lambda$.
 So we obtain a map